 - How often do you travel?

 Overall, the benefits of coworking spaces often outweigh those of a coffee shop.
-While visiting your local café can be beneficial on an ad hoc basis, the consistency and security of a coworking space can increase your productivity and work output.
+While visiting your local coffee shop can be beneficial on an ad hoc basis.
+But the consistency and security of a coworking space can increase your productivity and work output.

 So, if the digital nomad life has you seeking a workspace to call “home,” check out The Haven’s coworking options, including:

-If you’re not sure which plan is right for you, try out our trial membership option for just $149 your first month.
+If you’re not sure which plan is right for you, try out our trial membership option.
+It’s just $149 your first month.
 Then, if coworking is right for you, choose the plan that works best for your lifestyle.